nii-yamagishilab/SpeechSPC-mini/proj-01-score-fusion-cda-llr/README.md

 ## Resources

-* Appendix on the proof of the theory related to Bayesian decision cost can be found here (link to be inserted)
+* Appendix on the proof of the theory related to Bayesian decision cost can be found [here](https://www.dropbox.com/scl/fo/ykbnw4t8u09vbl9zyir4l/APrQUbOPPIQSHGpnLtdem3o/misc/is2024-sasv.pdf?rlkey=1at87m1q157rlcx4jo933pxeb)
   * This appendix explains how the optimal score fusion w.r.t a specific Bayesian decision cost is derived.
   * It is based on my beginner's point of view on the theory.
 It should be easy to digest.
-* Tutorial demo on fusion of simulated data can be found here (link to be inserted)
+* Tutorial demo on fusion of simulated data can be found here (to be added)
-* Tutorial on evaluation metrics (t-EER, cllr, and so on) can be found here (link to be inserted)
+* Tutorial on evaluation metrics (t-EER, cllr, and so on) can be found here (to be added)

 ## Python environment